-Municipal property valuations are governed by the Valuation of Land Act 1960 and are conducted every two years.
+Municipal property valuations are governed by the Valuation of Land Act 1960 and are conducted annually.
 Ratepayers have a right to object to the valuation of their property but must lodge their objection within two (2) months of receiving their rates notice.

 Once received by Council, your objection is referred to the valuer who will give you an opportunity to discuss your objection.